gimleng/leaflet-divide/README.md

 ### Installation

-`leaflet-compare` is compatible with Leaflet >=1.8.0 to 1.9.x versions.
+`leaflet-divide` is compatible with Leaflet >=1.8.0 to 1.9.x versions.

 To install it you can use npm: